 - They are able to deal with increased gain

-- Semi-hollow guitars suit rock and other modern genres
+- Semi-hollow guitars are great for rock and other modern genres

-These two retro designs certainly have their place in amongst contemporary music and they’re not about to retire any time soon.
-Part of the attraction is down to the old school aesthetic, but they produce very specific sounds you’ll need in your arsenal, too.
+These retro styles certainly have their place in amongst contemporary music, and they’re not about to move on any time soon.
+Of course, most of the attraction to hollow guitars is down to the retro aesthetic, but they do also produce specific sounds you’ll want in your tonal arsenal, too.

 Hollow Body Guitars

 Hollow body electric guitars were first created in the 1930s in an attempt to compete for loudness in large jazz bands and orchestras.
 The archtop shape and iconic F-hole design are instantly recognisable features of a hollow body.
-You could say this style of guitar is very much “of its time”.
-It utilises a large open body, high string action and old school, low output pickups.
+You might say this style of guitar is very much “of its time”.
+It utilises a large open body, a higher string action than your modern solid body guitar low output pickups.

-This is successful as a jazz instrument because of its clean, smooth tones.
-It also adds a little grit when played through a loud valve amp.
-A hollow body’s dynamics resemble those of an electro-acoustic in many ways, but they sound smooth like a regular electric guitar in contrast to an acoustic’s jangly characteristics.
+What makes the hollow body so great as a jazz instrument is its clean, smooth tones.
+It’s also possible to add a little grit when played through a loud valve amp.
+A hollow body’s dynamics resemble those of an electro-acoustic in many ways, but they sound rounded in the midrange – akin to a regular electric guitar – in contrast to an acoustic’s janglier characteristics.